MLOPS-G35/Project/reports/README.md

 > Answer:

 We ran basic unit and integration tests of our API using FastAPI's pytest and TestClient.
-The tests are located in tests/integration/test_apis.py and verify that key API endpoints respond correctly.
+The tests are located in tests folder and integretion test are located in sub folder integration which tests API endpoints respond correctly.

 In particular, we verified
 - that the /health endpoint returns a correct response
 - that the /predict endpoint accepts valid JSON input and produces valid prediction output.
 These tests were run in the local development environment but are not included in the CI pipeline.

-We did not run load tests of the API.
-Given the limited scope of the project, we focused on correctness rather than performance under high load.
+We did run load tests one the API, however, since for every call to the endpoint "predict"(should have called classify) classifies data points including the new one sent by the frontend, it takes a bit time respond.
+Hence, load test shows a large number of queries fail.
+We could solve this by creating one thread for each query, but due to time constrains and lack of resources in VM, we decided not to solve it.

 Testability:
 tests/integration/test_apis.py